Myndex/brintness/README.md

 This is part of an experiment in estimating a perceived brightness while remaining in integer math and using bitshifts to maximize performance.

 This repo is based on [this Gist by Andrew Somers](https://gist.github.com/Myndex/04dd7d3143806ad050bb946d667e889f#file-brintness-md), discussing a computationally fast/efficient, integer-based, perceptually semi-uniform lightness/brightness calculation.
+And a fast/efficient, integer-based means of linearizing.

 ## The Issue